devpallab/react-redux-login/README.md

 ## Available Scripts

+as the api are not working for me (specially login api), hence I have created fake api calls to store data in localstorage and showing from there.

 ## You can install following dependencies in the project directory using npm intall command, once you download this repo in local

 history - 4.10.1